 After you’ve saved your project, you can start running each billing period as a mini-project in Scoro.
 The default view always shows you the current period.

-Easily navigate between the periods with the arrows or click the All periods button to get a full overview of the whole retainer agreement.
+To navigate between the periods, click on the past or future months.
+Click the All periods button to see an overview of the retainer agreement.

-Access a list view of all the periods with the View periods button in the right-hand corner.
-Clicking on the period name will open it in the detailed view.
+To access a list view of all the periods, click the View periods button in the top-right corner.
+You can click on the period name to see its details.

 If you do not set start and end dates, the task is displayed under each billing period.
 Phases are also linked with billing periods based on their start and end dates.